-If you’re applying for a job that requires a specific skillset, there’s a good chance that whomever’s reading your CV will be scanning it for those particular skills and keywords.
+If you’re applying for a job that requires a specific skill set, there’s a good chance that whoever’s reading your CV will be scanning it for those particular skills and keywords.
 Whether employers are reading your physical CV or viewing it online, they’ll be searching for and picking out these specific key words.
 For this reason, it’s important to be clear and concise when writing your CV; it’s possible that you could have the exact skills required, but still not get called in for an interview due to poor wording.
 A good way to find out what employers are looking for is to properly read the job descriptions.
 They’re going to tell you exactly what it is they want in a candidate, so use this to your advantage.
 Make sure you’re using their language and tailoring it back to you and your skills.
 All the information is given to you, you just have to use it in the correct way.

 Employers will also look for tailoring in your CV.
-I know plenty of people who make one generic template CV and send that to every recruiter possible without any kind of editing.
-They also wonder why they never get called back.
+It can be really tempting to write your CV and send it/use it in a large range of applications and job titles.
 Search through each application, take care to find those particular keywords and reflect them in your CV.
 If the employer has used any specific wording to describe a requested skill, duplicate that wording in your application.
 It always pays to spend that little extra time tailoring your CV and making it perfect for the employer.
 Don’t miss out on interviews because you didn’t use the correct vocabulary, it’s a simple fix that can only help you in the long run.

-Your history will always be one of the first things any employer worth their salt will look for.
 Of course, they’ll be checking out your education and your past work experience, but they won’t stop there.
 Employers will home in on your working timeline and make sure your history makes sense chronologically.
-Extremely short tenures and large employment gaps are the kinds of red flags employers will immediately notice.
+For example, extremely short tenures and large employment gaps are the kinds of red flags employers will immediately notice.
 The same can also be said for an unusually long tenure in a single role.
 It’s normal for people to job hop and it’s become increasingly more popular over the last few years but be prepared to write career gaps on your CV and don’t hide them.
 Employers will notice and pick this up in interviews.

 It’s important to sort your work history out and decide exactly which jobs are relevant and which jobs are not.
-Chances are, your average engineering manager probably doesn’t care that you worked in a café when you were 17.
-However, some irrelevant jobs may need to be kept to avoid large gaps.
+Chances are that your average engineering manager probably doesn’t care that you worked in a café when you were 17.
+However, some irrelevant jobs may need to be included to avoid large gaps in your employment history.
 If you switched jobs and worked in a different sector for a few years, you need to keep that in, otherwise your future employer will wonder what you were doing around that time.

 You should also remember to show any advancements earned alongside your place of work.
 If you worked for the same organisation for 10 years and were promoted twice, you can’t just list your last job title – as it will look like you never advanced at all.

-It’s more than possible that you may have worked for an extremely reputable organisation that an employer would not recognise by name; if this is the case, it’s worth adding a few words next to the name to explain what the company does.
+It’s also more than possible that you may have worked for an extremely reputable organisation that an employer would not recognise by name; if this is the case, it’s worth adding a few words next to the name to explain what the company does.
 It works both ways, always be sure to share your employers’ achievements as well as your own, especially if you worked on specific important projects.

 It’s important to remember that employers are looking to recruit a person, not a machine.
 They want someone with character, someone with a genuine personality, and while that can quickly be discerned from an interview, many employers will jump at the chance to understand their candidates better before calling them in.
 For this reason, employers always check out any social media accounts that are linked on your CV, so they’re definitely worth adding.
 This could be a LinkedIn account, a professional twitter profile, or both.

-LinkedIn especially is becoming increasingly essential.
+LinkedIn especially is essential.
 In many ways, it’s like a second CV, just with a healthy injection of personality.
 Just make sure not to show too much personality.
 I’d advise against linking your personal Facebook.
 You want to keep it professional.
 You can read more about how your social media profiles can help you get your next role on our careers and advice page.